 Helping a friend who is depressed can be trying even for the best of friends.
 Make sure that you are taking care of yourself, as well.
 Set some boundaries if you are beginning to feel overwhelmed.
 You cannot help your friend if you are not okay yourself.
 Reach for resources for yourself and your friend but be careful that they’re not treating you like their therapist.
 It can place unrealistic demands on your relationship and may ultimately damage your friendship.

-If your friend is talking about committing suicide, or has been struggling for quite some time, encourage them to seek professional help.
-There are counselors located in the Student Affairs Office on the second floor of the Commons Building.
+If your friend is talking about committing suicide, or has been struggling for quite some time, encourage them to seek professional help at the Counseling Services Department on the second floor of the Commons Building.
 And it’s free for all Penn State students.

 What To Do When Someone You Love Is Depressed: A Practical, Compassionate, and Helpful Guide (Golant, 1998)